AU-BURGr/data_exercises/01_BURGr_nibblRs/answers/BURGr_nibblR-01_intro_with_iris-A.md

-BURGr bite 1: Basic data manipulation with Iris
+BURGr nibblR 1: Basic data manipulation with Iris
 ===============================================

 Hello all BURGr lovers!
 Welcome to the first BURGr bites exercise :smile:.
 The dataset that we are working with in this exercise is the beloved iris, and our goal is to create a simple, beautiful summary of the data.